pfondo/sdn-bundle-simulator/README.md

 * Modify the speed of the trace being evaluated.
 * Calculate the average binary rate of the trace.
 * Calculate the average delay of the packets.
-* Calculate the number of flow modifications performed by our algorithm.
+* Calculate the number of flow modifications performed by the algorithm.
 * Calculate the average consumption of the device.
 * Calculate the packet loss.